databendlabs/databend-docs/docs/en/sql-reference/10-sql-commands/00-ddl/01-table/91-vacuum-drop-table.md

     VACUUM DROP TABLE;
     ```

-- `RETAIN <n> HOURS`: This parameter determines the retention status of data files for dropped tables, removing only those that were created more than *n* hours ago.
-In the absence of this parameter, the command defaults to the `retention_period` setting (usually set to 12 hours), leading to the removal of data files older than 12 hours during the vacuuming process.

-    ```sql title="Example:"
-    -- Remove data files older than 24 hours for dropped tables VACUUM DROP TABLE RETAIN 24 HOURS;
-    ```

 - `DRY RUN`: When this parameter is specified, data files will not be removed, instead, a list of up to 100 candidate files will be returned that would have been removed if the parameter was not used.
 This is useful when you want to preview the potential impact of the VACUUM DROP TABLE command before actually removing any data files.
 For example:

     ```sql title="Example:"